XAlbinX/GraphQL-/README.md

 How to run :

-1)Create a .env file inside client and add this line: DANGEROUSLY_DISABLE_HOST_CHECK=true
+1) Create a .env file inside client and add this line: DANGEROUSLY_DISABLE_HOST_CHECK=true

 2) Run npm install for server and for client from the respective directories